 Here are some of the areas manufacturers leave themselves most vulnerable in without an automated partner claims management process:

 1 – Claim overpayments

 Keeping track of partner incentive programs and submitted claims manually all but guarantees inaccurate accounts payable.
-Without an adequate support system in place, channel teams quickly become overwhelmed trying to keep up processing the never-ending stream of claims for payments requiring validation.
+Without an adequate support system in place for managing channel incentives, channel teams quickly become overwhelmed trying to keep up processing the never-ending stream of claims for payments requiring validation.

 2 – Unreliable Reporting

-— Manual data collection greatly increases erroneous calculations of net revenue; furthermore, the inability to track each transaction of current and historical POS data deteriorates demand forecasting and overall business productivity.
+— Manually collecting data and managing channel incentives greatly increases erroneous calculations of net revenue; furthermore, the inability to track each transaction of current and historical POS data deteriorates demand forecasting and overall business productivity.
 All it takes is one small, incorrect keystroke or mental lapse, and the entire claims document is defective.

 3 – Inaccurate Program Reconciliation

-— Without a price channel incentive management system that auto-matches volume commitment thresholds or incentive rebate requirements, you have little to no validation of best-performing partners, most profitable programs or accuracy into estimations of monthly/annually payments to partners.
+— Without a system for managing channel incentives that auto-matches volume commitment thresholds or incentive rebate requirements, you have little to no validation of best-performing partners, most profitable programs or accuracy into estimations of monthly/annually payments to partners.

 4 – Operational inefficiency